 Yet Prohibition denied the state much-needed tax revenue.
 But it was badly needed to address the very problems that it caused.
 So the tax payers had to make up the difference.

-Residents came to realize that Prohibition in Nevada, as elsewhere, failed.
+Residents came to believe that Prohibition in Nevada, as elsewhere, failed.
 But worse, that it created serious problems.
 That it threatened health, increased crime, and reduced morality.
 They saw that it drug down the economy.
 That it threatened the family.
 And that it endangered young people.
 So voters in great numbers called for Repeal.